servo/rust-webvr/rust-webvr/src/api/googlevr/README.md

  - Setting the build variant to `release` (View -> Tool Windows -> Build Variants)
  - Running a build (Make Project, Ctrl-F9)
  - Copying `gradle/build/outputs/aar/GVRService.aar` to `aar/GVRService.aar` and checking it in

+The build can also be run standalone via `./gradleW assembleRelease`